Access real-time case data

-As Senior Director of Corporate Restructuring and Trustee and Fiduciary Services (TFS), Rebecca brings over 12 years of industry experience to the KCC Business Development team.
+As Executive Vice President of Corporate Restructuring and Trustee and Fiduciary Services (TFS), Rebecca brings over 15 years of industry experience to the KCC Business Development team.
 Rebecca leverages her broad range of expertise in consumer and corporate bankruptcy matters to partner with clients seeking fiduciary administration services.
 She manages key client relationships and facilitates the growth of new client engagements.
 Prior to KCC, Rebecca worked as the National Account Executive for a software and fiduciary services provider.

-Rebecca is a member of National Association of Bankruptcy Trustees (NABT), Turnaround Management Association (TMA), National Association of Federal Equity Receivers (NAFER), American Bankruptcy Institute (ABI), International Women’s Insolvency Restructuring Confederation (IWIRC) and Association of Insolvency & Restructuring Advisors (AIRA).
+Rebecca is a board member of National Association of Bankruptcy Trustees (NABT).
+She is a member of Turnaround Management Association (TMA), National Association of Federal Equity Receivers (NAFER), American Bankruptcy Institute (ABI), International Women’s Insolvency Restructuring Confederation (IWIRC) and Association of Insolvency & Restructuring Advisors (AIRA).
 In addition, Rebecca held a sub-chair position for the technology committee with (NABT).

 Senior Director, Corporate Restructuring Services